Standards

 Revenue

 An organization’s revenue streams are listed first on the income statement and typically recorded as credit balances.
 Revenues are recognized on the income statement in the period they are earned, or when the good/service has been provided/performed for the customer.
-See the Accounting Fundamentals standards and the Revenue Recognition standard for further guidance on revenue recognition and proper recording of revenue balances.
+See the Accounting Fundamentals Standards and the Revenue Recognition Standards for further guidance on revenue recognition and proper recording of revenue balances.

 Typically, organizations have more than one revenue stream.
 Examples of Indiana University’s revenue streams include: